Dyablo-HPC/Dyablo/Readme.md

 ### Superbuild : build bitpit/PABLO, Kokkos and dyablo alltogether

 The top-level `CMakeLists.txt` uses the the super-build pattern to build Dyablo and its depencies (here PABLO and Kokkos) using cmake command [ExternalProject_Add](https://cmake.org/cmake/help/latest/module/ExternalProject.html).
-Using the superbuild is the recommended way to compile Dyablo because it ensures that the Kokkos compilaton configuration (Architecture, enabled backends, etc...) is compatible with how Dyablo is configured.
+Using the superbuild is the recommended way to compile Dyablo because it ensures that the Kokkos compilation configuration (Architecture, enabled backends, etc...) is compatible with how Dyablo is configured.

 To build bitpit, Kokkos and dyablo (for Kokkos/OpenMP backend which is the default)